A practical ‘Roadmap’ to systematically engage business as a partner in development at the country level

 The Roadmap aligns with and supports the emerging findings of the UN’s ‘Report of the High-Level Panel of Eminent Persons on the Post-2015 Development Agenda’, as well as related work from the UN Global Compact / WBCSD / GRI, the Donor Committee on Enterprise Development, Harvard CSRI and GIZ among others.

-The report builds on many years of practice and experience making partnerships happen on the ground, including that of The Partnering Initiative and the Business Partnership ACtion.
+The report builds on many years of practice and experience making partnerships happen on the ground, including that of The Partnering Initiative and the Business Partnership Action initiative.
 It draws on interviews with 40 partnership experts from across sectors around the world; 65 responses to an online survey; a live online consultation with 90 participants; in-person meetings in Nigeria, Indonesia, Zambia and Germany; detailed written feedback on a working draft from 14 organisations; and a desk review of the huge amount of partnership literature already available.